noni93/Task-Manager/design2.md

 Breakdown of Responsibilities

-// To the best of your ability, List the names of modules and classes that each team member is currently responsible for developing, coding, and testing
-//

 Our responsiblities have been divided into two general groups: front-end and back-end.

 The back-end team is Matt and Akshar; whereas the front-end team is Singh, Tina, and Jessica.